 - 1. Attendance and Participation: A portion of your grade will be based on your attendance and participation in class.
 In order to receive an A or a B in participation, you must do more than just attend class.
 You must also demonstrate to me that you have been keeping up with the readings and thinking about the questions raised by the lectures.
 I expect each of you to engage in the class discussions, participate in group activities, and come to class with the relevant materials.
 Failure to do so may result in your being dismissed from class for the day.
-Be prepared to discuss the readings in class. - 2.
+Be prepared to discuss the readings in class.
+GE SLO 2, PLO 1 &5 - 2.
 Quizzes: I reserve the right to test you periodically to make sure that you are keeping up with the reading.
 These quizzes will not be announced beforehand, and they will count towards your overall participation grade.
 There will be no opportunity to make up missed quizzes. - 3.
 Oral Presentation: You will be required to make one 5-minute oral presentation on an assigned topic.
 Provide the class with a one-page handout outlining the main points of your presentation.
-Detailed instructions for your presentations will be provided. - 4.
+Detailed instructions for your presentations will be provided.
+GE SLO 2, PLO 2 - 4.
 Essays: You will be required to write 6 graded essays with 1 major revision of an earlier essay throughout the semester for a total of 8,000 words: 2 written in-class, and 4 written outside of class.
-All take-home writing (both reading responses and essays) must be typed, 12 point font, 1 inch margins, and following MLA guidelines.
+All take-home writing must be typed, 12 point font, 1 inch margins, and following MLA guidelines.
 Staple in the top right corner, please.
-One of the take-home essays will involve a substantial amount of scholarly research. - 5.
+One of the take-home essays will involve a substantial amount of scholarly research.
+GE SLO 1, GE SLO 2, GE SLO 3, GE SLO 4, GE SLO 5, PLO 3, PLO 4, PLO 5 - 5.
 Some of your writing may be reviewed in peer writing workshops and then revised prior to final submission.
 In order to receive full credit for the assignment, you must participate in each phase of the workshop process.
 In other words, you must bring the required number of drafts of your essay on the date assigned, and you must also actively comment on the work of your peers.
 You must turn in the workshopped drafts with the final version of your essay.
-Instructions for workshops will be distributed.

-- 6. Reading Responses: Periodically you will be required to post a response to the assigned readings on the Canvas website (a minimum of 300 words).
+Instructions for workshops will be distributed. - 6.
+Reading Responses: Periodically you will be required to post a response to the assigned readings on the Canvas website (a minimum of 300 words).
 These will be used to stimulate your thoughts on the texts.
 They will count towards 10% of your overall grade.
 Since the point of these exercises is to give you the opportunity to engage more fully with some of the questions raised by the texts we will study, it makes no sense to turn these in after the class has moved on to another work.
 Therefore, I will not accept them late.
-Students who write nothing or who write frivolously will not receive credit for the exercise. - 7.
-Final Exam: The mandatory departmental final exam will be given on Saturday, May 10th.
-You must take this exam in order to pass the class.
+Students who write nothing or who write frivolously will not receive credit for the exercise.
+GE SLO 2, GE SLO 3, PLO 2, PLO 5